Soul surfer: History

 The first published mention of the term was in the 1963 surf guitar instrumental "Soul Surfer", by the Southern California surf guitarist Johnny Fortune.
 The song was intended to reference the then-current soul music genre.
 The term "soul surfing" gained popularity in the late '60s, with the phrase most used in the mid- and late-'70s.
-In 1969 theologian Tom Blake penned an article entitled "Voice of the Wave", which examined the religious elements of surfing.
+In 1969 surfer and surfboard innovator Tom Blake penned an article entitled "Voice of the Wave", which examined the metaphysical elements of surfing.
 By the early 70s, curious surfers began to experiment with various Eastern philosophies, such as yoga and meditation.

 The concept of the soul surfer was the main focus for the 1987 film North Shore, where the lead character fails to win a major surf competition because someone cheated, yet, unfazed, shrugs his shoulders and remarks that “it doesn’t matter to a soul surfer”.
 This was also a concept expounded in the 1994 film The Endless Summer II, a documentary which sees two talented surfers go around the world to emulate the original film, The Endless Summer.
 More recently, the phrase was used as the title of a book about Bethany Hamilton, a young female surfer who continued to surf after her arm was bitten off by a tiger shark.
 The book was made into a 2011 feature film, also called Soul Surfer.